All Episodes

 So there's a lot of things that go into it.

-Sidney Sweeney is thin, has good symmetry, has like a generally good appearance, has no weird deformations, no weird traits added to her, and she has good natural assets, as it were.
+Sydney Sweeney is thin, has good symmetry, has like a generally good appearance, has no weird deformations, no weird traits added to her, and she has good natural assets, as it were.

-And like the fact that you even need to explain that at all is exactly why the left has lost a cultural narrative.
+And it like the fact that you even need to explain that at all is exactly why the left has lost a cultural narrative.

-So to circle back to that big picture thing I wanted to bring up, the most interesting thing about this is that really for our entire lives and our youth, the left was associated with like youthful beauty and like the stereotypical right winger would maybe be like an old church mom like lecturing you about something or this like grumpy old man and now it's like the left itself is coming out and saying oh this image of like an attractive young woman selling jeans that's a right wing message a far
+So to circle back to that big picture thing I wanted to bring up, the most interesting thing about this is that really for our entire lives and our youth, the left was associated with like youthful beauty and like the stereotypical right winger would maybe be like an old church mom like lecturing you about something or this like grumpy old man and now it's like the left itself is coming out and saying oh this image of like an attractive young woman selling jeans that's a right wing message a far right

-right message even thank you for doing our work for us i suppose guys i um i have to i'm gonna take the the body mod and then the sydney sweeney question body mod i i I might get in trouble for this.
+message even thank you for doing our work for us i suppose guys i um i have to i'm going to take the the body mod and then the sydney sweeney question body mod i i i might get in trouble for this i might get my second media matters article for this but i think that body mod, not always.

 I mean, it might be kind of the tattoo instinct that they feel like it's a form of creativity.

-I think a lot of it, though, is spiritual darkness.
+I think a lot of it though is spiritual darkness.

 I think there is a tendency to modify the natural, to take away from God's design when there's spiritual darkness present.